 Usually, when changing insurers, you’ll need proof of any NCB you’ve built up from your last provider.
 But with company policies, many insurers might settle for confirmation from your employer.

 Can I transfer NCB from overseas?

 If you’ve built up a no-claims bonus overseas, you may be able to transfer it when you come to UK shores.

 Much will depend on the insurer and they usually specify which countries they’ll accept no-claim discount from.

 If your no-claims bonus was built up outside this list of countries, you may be unlucky.
 It’s worth contacting your insurer and finding out what they can offer.

 How can I keep a no-claims bonus without a car?

 If you’ve sold your car and don’t drive for a period of time, some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.

-It all depends on timescale.
-If you haven’t driven for two years or more, you might struggle to find an insurer that will honour any previous no-claims bonus.
+It all depends on the timescale.
+If you don't have an active insurance policy for more than two years, you might struggle to find an insurer that would honour any previous no-claims bonus.

 In such instances it might be worth contacting the last insurer who provided you with cover.

-They may be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.
+They might be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.

 As with standard car insurance policies, any claim from a named driver is likely to impact the no-claims bonus of that car.